devananda6200/devananda6200/README.md

 # 💫 About Me:
-- 🌱 I’m currently learning Advanced Algorithms
+- 🌱 I'm currently learning Advanced Algorithms
-- 👯 I’m looking to collaborate on GenAI projects
+- 👯 I'm looking to collaborate on GenAI projects
 - 💬 Ask me about Machine Learning libraries
 - 📫 How to reach me: devanandaproff@gmail.com